This page explains how to register your dog and how much it will cost.

 *The increase of impound costs relate to offences within a period of 24 months from the first offence.

-If you or your dog's details have changed, please let us know as soon as possible.
+If you or your dog's details have changed, please let us know in writing as soon as possible.
 A change may include:

 - The death or loss of a dog